Fast & Furious 6: Video games

 A cooperative racing video game, titled Fast & Furious: Showdown, was released on May 21, 2013.
 Developed by Firebrand Games and published by Activision for Microsoft Windows, PlayStation 3, Wii U, Xbox 360, and Nintendo 3DS, the game's story ties into the events in Fast & Furious 6, including bridging the events between the story of the film and those of its predecessor Fast Five, as well as the story of other films in the franchise.
 It is a Grand Theft Auto-style action game and received mainly negative reviews.
 A mobile game, Fast & Furious 6: The Game, was developed by Exploding Barrel Games and published by studio Kabam.
 It was released on May 16, 2013, for iPhone, iPod Touch, iPad, and Android devices.
 The story of Fast & Furious 6: The Game runs parallel to that of Fast & Furious 6, allowing players to race and customize vehicles alongside characters from the film.

 Sequel

 Furious 7 features the final film performance of Walker, who died in a car crash in November 2013.
 During the film's production, Walker's character arc was reworked as "retired", and his brothers Caleb and Cody were hired as stand-ins to recreate Walker's likeness using CGI.
 This effort made Furious 7 the "most critically and commercially successful film in the [Fast & Furious] franchise".
 It was followed by The Fate of the Furious (2017), serving as the start of a next trilogy of films that includes F9 (2021) and Fast X (2023).
-An eleventh and final mainline film, Fast XI (2026), is in production.
+An eleventh and final mainline film, Fast Forever (2028), is in production.